 “I work full time and have a toddler, and don’t have much in my life that is just ‘mine’.
 So one of my vows for 2023 was to get some hobbies!
 Currently I’m trying my hand at cake decorating — I’m obsessed with those vintage ones you see on Instagram and realised a lot of those people are self-taught.
 So why couldn’t I do it?
 It’s been fun up-skilling and having little projects to work on.” — Josie

 See?
-A bunch of (mostly) wholesome and very achievable ways to level up your mental wellness game and look after yourselves.
+A bunch of (mostly) wholesome and very achievable ways to level up your mental wellness game and practice some self-care.
 Go forth and slay all day.